MetaCommunity/affta/README.md

 * [COMPLETED] Revise DO-TEST, DO-TEST-SETUP, DO-TEST-CLEANUP for test paramterization, cf. TEST-GOAL

-* [COMPLETED] Remove DO-RECORDED-TEST [unused], ensuring that stand-alone comments within the definition body [source code] are moved into seperate documentation files
+* [COMPLETED] Remove DO-RECORDED-TEST [unused], ensuring that stand-alone comments within the definition body [source code] are moved into separate documentation files

 * [COMPLETED] Ensure that all "top-level" types and interfaces are available externally from within #:TEST